bsb4018/job_rec_ss_bsb/README.md

 ## How to run?
-Before we run the project, make sure that you are having MongoDB compass account since we are using MongoDB for some data storage.
-You also need AWS account to access S3, ECR, EC2, Elastic IP Services.
-You also need to have terraform installed and configured.
+Before running the project, we need to make sure that you are having MongoDB compass account since we are using MongoDB for some data storage. <br>
+We also need AWS account to access S3, ECR, EC2, Elastic IP Services. <br>
+Also terraform should be installed and configured.

 ## Project Architecture